 I suck as an Indie.
 I’ll admit it.
-Not as an author, but as a promotor.
+Not as an author, but as a promoter.

 I didn’t do a blog tour.
 I barely tell people about my book.

-Today I’m pleased to announce that Risky Issues is FINALLY available in print, from CreateSpace… thanks to my experience with working with Maxwell Ivey, a blind gentleman who is now also the Indie author of Leading You Out Of The Darkness Into The Light: A Blind Man’s Inspirational Guide to Success.
+Today I’m pleased to announce that Risky Issues is FINALLY available in print… thanks to my experience with working with Maxwell Ivey, a blind gentleman who is now also the Indie author of Leading You Out Of The Darkness Into The Light: A Blind Man’s Inspirational Guide to Success.

 Why It Took Me So Long To Ready Risky Issues For Printing

-I hate to say this, but I’m a bit of a procastinator when it comes to my own personal projects.
+I hate to say this, but I’m a bit of a procrastinator when it comes to my own personal projects.
 This is because I always put others’ needs before my own.

 Of course, I’m trying to make my own writing a priority this year, which means I have to cut out a few things from my life in other areas, as there are only 24 hours in a day!

 I was responsible for: